 Hiking the Dolomites with REI

 Hiking with REI

 This is my third trip with REI, and I didn’t think it could get better than Tour de Mont Blanc, or Peru’s Salkantay trail.
 But our 8 day trip in the Italian Dolomites could be my favorite.
-We spend 4 nights in 2 picturesque alpine towns, and 3 nights in mountain lodges.
-We hike 5/6 hours per day through jaw dropping scenery.
-REI hires experienced local guides who know the mountains intimately and get the best rooms at the Rifugios.
-Their trips are extremely well organized and an exciting way to see another country.
+We spent 4 nights in 2 picturesque alpine towns, and 3 nights in mountain lodges.
+We hiked 5/6 hours per day through jaw dropping scenery and because REI hires experienced local guides, they know the mountains intimately and get the best rooms at the lovely Rifugios.
+REI’s trips are not inexpensive but they are extremely well organized, they hire the tip guides, and the groups are fun and cohesive.
+It’s a great way to experience another country.

+Hiking the Dolomites with REI